-Even if a gift is given with proper intent, carries no appearance of impropriety, and complies with laws, rules, and regulations applicable to the recipient, it still must satisfy Bechtel policy before it can be given.
-Certain kinds of gifts require advance consultation, approval or concurrence from the appropriate Bechtel manager.
+Even if a gift is given with proper intent, carries no appearance of impropriety, and complies with all relevant laws, rules, and regulations applicable to the recipient, it still must satisfy Bechtel policy before it can be given.
+Certain kinds of gifts require advance consultation, approval or concurrence from the appropriate Bechtel manager or the Legal Department.